-Please read *Apprenticeships* FAQs page for further information or contact the QEST office on the number and email at the bottom of the page.
+Please read *Apprenticeships* FAQs page for further information or contact the QEST office using the number and email at the bottom of this page.

 When can I apply?